Fire restrictions lifted statewide following rainstorm, but officials urge caution

 Fire restrictions had been in place for several weeks due to a lack of rain.
 New Jersey had gone more than 40 days without measurable rain, causing the ground to be parched and fire risks elevated.

 “We still need a lot more rain,” said West Milford Volunteer Fire Co.
-4 Chief Robert Poplaski.
+4 Chief Richard Poplaski.
 “The surface could be wet, but underneath is still very dry, and it's very, very hard ground underneath that still needs to get soaked.”

 The Department of Environmental Protection’s fire danger report was “low” Thursday across all counties.